dfinity/sns-quill/README.md

 $ quill send <path-to-file>
 ```

----
+### Commands to interact with the SNS governance canister

-### Governance Commands
+#### Stake a neuron

-To stake tokens in a neuron, two messages are required: a ledger transfer and a governance claim_or_refresh command.
+To stake SNS tokens in a neuron, two messages are required: a ledger transfer to the neuron's account and a call to the governance canister to claim the neuron (claim_or_refresh command).
 `sns-quill` provides a single command to accomplish this.

 ```shell